Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ```

 - `.getWorldSeed()`{: .language-kube #chunk-data-provider-seed }: Returns the seed of the world the chunk data provider is being applied to
+- `.getNormalNoise(id: ResourceLocation)`{: .language-kube }: Returns the `NomralNoise` defined by the noise parameters at the given id
 - `.partial(gen: BiConsumer<ChunkData, ChunkAccess>)`{: .language-kube #chunk-data-provider-partial }: Sets the calculation for the information required to promote a chunk's `ChunkData` to `PARTIAL`{:.e}.
 Accepts a callback with two parameters and no return value.
 If not set, or `.generatePartial(...)`{: .language-kube } is never called, the chunk data will be [filled with zero values](https://github.com/Notenoughmail/KubeJS-TFC/blob/1.20.1/src/main/java/com/notenoughmail/kubejs_tfc/util/implementation/worldgen/KubeChunkDataGenerator.java#L30-L36).
 The parameters are:
     - `data: ChunkData`{: .language-kube }: TFC's [ChunkData](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkData.java). `.generatePartial(...)`{: .language-kube } should be called here. `.generateFull(...)`{: .language-kube } *can* be called here, but there is no guarantee that the chunk will have access to heightmaps during this callback.
 The parameters for `.generatePartial(...)`{: .language-kube } are:
         - `rainfallLayer: LerpFloatLayer`{: .language-kube }: A [LerpFloatLayer]({% link kubejs_tfc/1.20.1/bindings/misc.md %}#lerp-float-layer) of the yearly average rainfall at the corners of the chunk.
 Used in TFC's climate model to determine the rainfall at a position